-- 5.14 An accredited data recipient must provide the notification by updating a consumer's consumer dashboard to include the matters discussed in paragraphs 5.25 to 5.38 as soon as practicable after collecting CDR data relating to that consumer.13 - 5.15 The consumer dashboard is an online service that must be provided by an accredited person to each consumer who has provided consent to the collection, use and/or disclosure of their CDR data.
-Accredited persons are required by rule 1.14 of the CDR Rules to include within the consumer's dashboard certain details of each consent to collect, use and disclose CDR data that has been given by the consumer.14 If a CDR principal makes a consumer data request at the request of a CDR representative under a

-- CDR data is held by (or on behalf of) the person - the CDR data, or any other CDR data from which it was directly or indirectly derived, was disclosed to the person under the CDR Rules, and - the person is neither a data holder, nor a designated gateway, for the first mentioned CDR data.
+- 5.14 An accredited data recipient must provide the notification by updating a consumer's consumer dashboard to include the matters discussed in paragraphs 5.27 to 5.40 as soon as practicable after collecting CDR data relating to that consumer.13 - 5.15 The consumer dashboard is an online service that must be provided by an accredited person to each consumer who has provided consent to the collection, use and/or disclosure of their CDR data.
+Accredited persons are required by rule 1.14 of the CDR the CDR data, or any other CDR data from which it was directly or indirectly derived, was disclosed to the person under the CDR Rules, and the person is neither a data holder, nor a designated gateway, for the first mentioned CDR data.
 See Competition and Consumer Act, section 56AK.